sreenidhi-vr/QlarityAI/README.md

 2. **Send a message:**
    ```
-   How do I configure attendance codes in PowerSchool?
+   How do I configure the system?
    ```

 3. **Test in a team channel:**
    ```
-   @PowerSchool AI Assistant What is the PowerSchool Student Information System?
+   @AI Assistant What is the system overview?
    ```

 #### Test Interactive Components